 Alongside the Clutch Vendor Dashboard and Google Analytics, unique UTM codes help you track if your website click-throughs came from a particular page on Clutch, and are reserved for Clutch+ and sponsored profiles.

 What is a UTM?

 A UTM code is an extra string of text added to the end of a website URL to make it unique.
 Using UTM codes on Clutch allows you to directly attribute website click-throughs to a particular page.

 Usually, the extra text consists of:

-The Clutch Sponsorship team will place your custom UTM codes after you purchase your premium profile or sponsorship.
+The Clutch Sponsorship team will place your custom UTM codes after you purchase your sponsorship.
 You may choose to customize the source, medium, and campaign labels.

 Google's Campaign URL Builder makes it easy to create these unique URLs:

 To view specific page performance within your Google Analytics account, follow these steps: